Section 2314 of BIO10

 2) You can try to add the class on your own from time to time, in case people drop before the class begins.
 THIS OFTEN WORKS!
 Check the online class schedule to see if there is space, or just try to enroll.

-3) I CANNOT give out add codes until the first day of class, 15Jan19.
+3) I CANNOT give out add codes until the first day of class, 17Aug20, and then ONLY if enrolled students fail to show up.

-4) However, if you would like to ADD the class, email me at firstname.lastname@example.org and ask to be added to my personal wait list -- give me your name, student ID (last four digits), and phone number.
-Invariably, some people fail to show up on the first day, and I will be able to add a few people from my personal waitlist, in the order that I have received your request.
+4) However, if you would like to ADD the class, email me at email@example.com and ask to be added to my personal wait list -- give me your name, best email, student ID (last four digits), and phone number.
+Invariably, some people fail to show up on the first day, and I may be able to add 1-2 people from my personal waitlist, in the order that I receive your request.
+As of 6/18/20, I have 8 on the waitlist already and NO room unless enrolled students fail to show up.

-6) Lab part of the class does meet the first week after our lecture, on Thursday Jan 17 at 2pm in room PC313.
+6) Lab part of the class does meet the first week after our lecture, on Wednesday Aug 19 at 2:30pm on Zoom.

 7) If you have questions, please email me at firstname.lastname@example.org